asim/turbo/README.md

 ### Off the record

-Send messages to the chat which are not sent to the AI but used as context later with the `otr=true` flag to `/chat/prompt`.
+Send messages to the chat which are not sent to the AI or used as context later with the `otr=true` field when calling `/chat/prompt`.

 ## Group API